 I came across an article about shampoo, and how it actually screws up your hair.
 Say WHAT?
 Upon further research, I learned about the sulfates that can be damaging to your strands.
 The alternative?
 Baking soda and apple cider vinegar.
 So I called up my friend Brittany and we decided to get dirty!

-So the process of how to de-poo can be found here - along with my experiences starting off.
-I won't go into detail about the process, but basically it's broken into two steps: quitting your shampoo cold turkey, and then re-incorporating a wash of baking soda shampoo and apple cider vinegar conditioner.
+The process of how to de-poo can be found here, along with my experiences starting off.
+I won't go into detail about the process in this article, but basically it's broken into two steps: quitting your shampoo cold turkey and then re-incorporating a wash of baking soda shampoo and apple cider vinegar conditioner.

 Okay.
 That's a terrible way to put it.
 Obviously, without the perfume from shampoo, your hair will start to smell different.
 Baking soda doesn't have a smell, and the vinegar smell is gone once your hair dries.
 So it really just smells like your head.
 It's not necessarily bad, just not really good.